 Optic neuritis is suspected based on the characteristic history of eye pain and vision loss.
 The standard exam includes visual acuity, pupillary reduction, visual field evaluation, color vision testing, and visualization of the optic disc by direct and indirect ophthalmoscopy.

-A person experiencing a first episode of optic neuritis should undergo an MRI of the brain to look for the central nervous system lesions associated with MS. If there is active brain inflammation, single or multiple brain lesions may be seen which light up (enhance) with injection of contrast material.
+A person experiencing a first episode of optic neuritis should undergo an MRI of the brain to detect central nervous system lesions associated with MS. If there is active brain inflammation, single or multiple brain lesions may be seen which light up (enhance) with injection of contrast material.
 The MRI may also show an enlarged optic nerve or inflamed optic nerve sheath.

-Visual symptoms usually progress for the first couple weeks, and then start to improve within the first month.
-If the course of recovery is not typical, then there are a number of blood tests like the sed rate, thyroid function, antinuclear antibodies, etc. that can be performed to look for other causes of optic neuritis/neuropathy.
+Visual symptoms usually progress for the first few weeks and then start to improve within the first month.
+If the course of recovery is not typical, further testing can be performed to look for more unusual causes of optic neuritis/neuropathy.